-7. Program Requirements: To receive y our final grade for this co urse, you must complete all Program Requirements by the assigned due dates.
-The program requirements with their due dates for this course are:
+7. Program Requirements: To receive your final grade for this course, you must complete all Program Requirements by the assigned due dates.
+The program requirements for this course are:

+- □ Mentor Feedback forms:

-- ☐ Field Experience Documentation Log: - ☐ Emerging Dispositions in TK20:
+- □ Field Experience Documentation Log:

+- D Emerging Dispositions in TK20: